rmaso/home-credit-default-risk/project.md

 * [seaborn](https://seaborn.pydata.org/)
 * [plotly](https://plot.ly/)

 In order to simplify the testing of the models and to test the hyperparameters of the models, functions have been developed to encapsulate the training phase.
-For this purpose, an input parameter is used for the particular parameters of the model to be trained.
-For example, the following function has been developed for LightGBM:
+A first function encapsulates the kFolds preparation for CrossValidation and calculates the AUC and MAE metrics for each set.

 ```python
 from sklearn.model_selection import KFold